At the tower

 For requests to film at the CN Tower, please go to Media Inquiries.

 Yes.
 The CN Tower does belong to all Canadians.
-In alignment with our work to enrich communities and experiences, proceeds from the CN Tower’s licensing program are donated to the United Way, in support of its work to build strong, healthy communities from coast to coast.
+In alignment with our work to enrich communities and experiences, proceeds from the CN Tower’s licensing program are donated to charity.